MixV2/EpicResearch/README.md

 ## Quick Start
 If you are looking to get authenticated quickly to use Epic's services, check out [this guide](https://github.com/MixV2/EpicResearch/blob/master/docs/auth/grant_types/authorization_code.md)!

-## Need Help?
-If you are struggling/having issues with getting something to work, feel free to open an issue or join the [Epic Games App Development](https://discord.gg/afEyyZ9umk) server on Discord.

 ## Table of Contents
 - [MCP](https://github.com/MixV2/EpicResearch/tree/master/docs/mcp)
   - [List of MCPs](https://github.com/MixV2/EpicResearch/blob/master/docs/mcp/mcp_list.md)